 For most of us, going off to college and living in a dorm room is the first time living with a roommate (at least one that isn’t a sibling).
 It’s a huge adjustment!
 It was an even bigger adjustment for me because I don’t have a sister, so I wasn’t used to living with another girl (besides my mom).
 All in all, I loved living in a dorm.
 I loved bonding with a roommate and having another freshman there who was also brand new to college and nervous.
 I loved it even more my sophomore year when I chose my roommate and became really good friends.
 However, it definitely wasn’t a jolly good time 24/7.
-There was tension over cleaning, food, personal space, boyfriends spending the night, etc. And it wasn’t like living with my brother, where I felt comfortable straight up telling him when I thought he was being an ass.
+There was tension over cleaning, food, personal space, boyfriends spending the night, etc. And it wasn’t like living with my brother, where I felt comfortable straight up telling him when I thought he was driving me crazy.

 Living with a roommate became even more complicated when it wasn’t one girl I was living with, but 6 guys.
-Having 7 people worth of furniture, food, mess and opinions is a whole different ball game.
+Having 7 people worth of furniture, food, mess, and opinions is a whole different ball game.
 Surprisingly, given that I was living with all guys, I was the messy one in the bunch.
 Even more surprisingly, the lot of them were more passive-aggressive than any female I had lived with!
 Definitely an even bigger adjustment.

 I’m glad I had a phase of my life where I lived with roommates.
 I’m glad I lived in a dorm and was forced to live with someone who started off as a complete stranger.
 I think it’s good I went through that.
 Now, I’m just glad to be married and know that I won’t have to live with another roommate!
 But that’s not what today’s post is about.

 Today I want to speak to those of you moving in with roommates, especially if you’re doing it for the first time.
 It can be difficult, but there are ways to ease the tension and anxiety!